 - The Flows tab must be enabled for your organization.

 - You must be an owner or admin.
-The Connection and Routing tabs are hidden for members, because the connection URL launches billable runs.
+The Connection and Routing tabs are hidden for members, because incoming photos launch billable runs.

 - You need at least one saved flow to route photos into.